 Our attorneys aggressively represent your rights and prepare you for what to expect in every step of case proceedings.
 We will relentlessly pursue the best possible outcome on your behalf.
 Due to our track record of success, we have been named among New York’s Best Criminal Defense Lawyers by New York Times.

-You can expect exceptional representation from our firm.
+You can expect exceptional representation from our experienced New York Arson Defense Attorney.
 Call (646) 681-5997 for a free case evaluation!